Minivera/COMP2401/Assignment4/README.md

 ### Description

-This program spawn a new process that will morphs itself into the `isPrime` program to check if the first number of the given binary file is a prime number.
+This program spawns a new process that will morphs itself into the `isPrime` program to check if the first number of the given binary file is a prime number.

 ### Files